Alejandro-ZZ/arduino-monitor/README.md

 ## Results and graphics

 The system was used to monitor an 12V uninterrupted power supply (UPS) charge and discharge cycles.
 A total of 2426 data where taken.
 The system was executed for around 20 hours and data were recorded every 30s.
-Then, the `DATA.txt` file is proccessed with Excel and the following graphics were created.
+Then, the `DATA.txt` file is proccessed with Excel, python script (`plot_script.py`)and the following graphics were created.

 **`DISCHARGING CYCLE:`** The discharge average current was around 1.25A.